This section guides you through deploying a Terraform template to add Prisma AIRS AI Runtime Firewall protection for GCP cloud

 Initialize and apply the Terraform for the security_project.

-The `security_project` contains the Terraform plan to deploy a Prisma AIRS AI Runtime: Network intercept in your
+The `security_project` contains the Terraform plan to deploy a Prisma AIRS AI Runtime Firewall in your architecture.

-inline prevention mode, including the managed instance groups, load
+prevention mode, including the managed instance groups, load balancers, and

 cd architecture //Change directory to architecture/security_project